The Continuities of Star Trek

 Many more issues arise because of Discovery-specific people, historical events and technologies that don't exist in TOS or that shouldn't exist at all in the Star Trek Universe.
 In an attempt to regain some continuity with classic Trek, DIS: "Such Sweet Sorrow II" explains that the existence of Michael Burnham, the USS Discovery, the spore drive, the Sphere, the AI "Control", the time travel suit and possibly several more anti-canon aspects of the series will remain "classified", that no one is allowed to ever talk about them (which I refer to as "Lex Spock").
 In a similar fashion, the excursion to the Mirror Universe and Emperor Georgiou's true identity were already declared top secret at the end of the preceding season.
 It is neither realistic nor a desirable vision of the future that Starfleet would suppress the truth so rigidly.
 And that the Klingons would do the same.
 And that Spock would never talk about Michael Burnham, the sister he loved so much, even to his closest friend!
 And while the perfect secrecy is unbelievable anyway, it still leaves plenty of discrepancies that probably wouldn't fall under this ban, such as the holodeck, Klingon cloaking, the truth about Tribbles or the course of the war with the Klingons, to name only a few items from a very long list.

 Discovery's fundamental redefinitions of Trek lore have repercussions on the existing Star Trek.
-It is inconceivable that all Klingons of TNG, DS9 or Voyager, including Worf, suddenly have to look like the DIS Klingons - although this appears to be an equally valid or even the officially endorsed new interpretation of the old series.
+It is inconceivable that all Klingons of TNG, DS9 or Voyager, including Worf, suddenly have to look like the DIS Klingons - although for some time this was a valid or even the officially endorsed new interpretation of the old series.
 Or that the original USS Enterprise NCC-1701 has two different designs and two vastly different sizes.
 But that is the kind of doublethink the producers apparently expect from the fans.

 Even if we leave out visuals and think of Star Trek as an illustrated novel series whose look doesn't matter, its continuity is severely impaired by Discovery.
 Future viewers will have to watch TOS, TNG and the other classic series with the knowledge that important historical facts and technologies are kept under wraps.
 On many occasions in TOS, Spock would appear as a dishonest person because he never reveals his DIS-specific knowledge about artificial intelligence, ultrafast space travel, parallel dimensions or time travel, not even in extreme emergencies.
 As another example, Voyager needed seven years and 168 episodes to finally find a way back into the Alpha Quadrant.
 This involved several "drives-of-the-week", which has become a commonly ridiculed trope of the show.
 But according to Discovery, a still much more advanced (and arguably much more ridiculous) drive based on a fungal network and allowing instantaneous space travel, existed as long as 120 years earlier!
 It makes Janeway's efforts look stupid and pointless as we watch her show again.